Communication and course materials can be disseminated by using:

 - UMBox for course material distribution.
 Your instructors may have shared a file with you containing important course documents and information.
 Make sure you are monitoring your emails for links and more.

-- Zoom for live communication with your professor and participation in class discussions online.
-Your professors may choose to host live lectures and classes via Zoom.
-Your professor will send you a link.
+- Zoom for live communication with your professor and participation in class discussions.
+Your professors may choose to host live lectures and classes online.
+Your professor will send you a link to join classes.

 - Moodle for course announcements, assignments, course materials, lecture notes or PowerPoints, quizzes, assessments/exams, and forum discussions.
 Moodle is an accessible platform.
 Log into Moodle from your Cyberbear dashboard to stay on top of notifications and information from your professors.